Bill Dolan Interview Part 1

 BD: I should have mentioned the Meters because they were definitely an influence on that.

-CA: Later on there’s Meters all over Five Style and Heroic Doses.
+CA: Later on, there are Meters all over Five Style and Heroic Doses.

 BD: Yep.
 It almost goes without saying.
 But the Hendrix Band of Gypsys record—